Root Canal Treatment

-A root canal, also referred to as root canal treatment, is a procedure that we use to save a tooth when its pulp, the soft tissue at its center, is infected.
-Your tooth is made up of narrow passageways that extend from the pulp chamber, a hollow space in the center of your tooth, to the ends of the tooth roots.
-A root canal involves the removal of decayed or infected tissue from the pulp chamber.
+A root canal, also called root canal treatment, is a procedure we use to save a tooth when its pulp, the soft tissue at its center, is infected.
+Your tooth comprises narrow passageways extending from the pulp chamber, a hollow space in the center of your tooth, to the ends of the tooth roots.
+A root canal in our Plano, TX, dental office involves removing decayed or infected tissue from the pulp chamber.

 What happens after root canal treatment?

 Your dentist will decide on what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
-If a problem does occur, however, we are available at all times to respond.
+If a problem occurs, however, we are always available to respond.
 To prevent further decay, continue to practice good dental hygiene.

 How much will root canal treatment cost?